-FIGMENT has teamed with the Emerging New York Architects Committee (ENYA) of the American Institute of Architects NY Chapter (AIANY) and the Structural Engineers Association of New York (SEAoNY) to host a competition to design and construct an architectural pavilion on Governors Island, the City of Dreams Pavilion.
-The 2017 pavilion will be our sixth.
-For previous pavilion winners, visit this link.
+FIGMENT has teamed with the Emerging New York Architects Committee (ENYA) of the American Institute of Architects NY Chapter (AIANY) and the Structural Engineers Association of New York (SEAoNY) to host a competition to design and construct an architectural pavilion in Lighthouse Park on Roosevelt Island, the City of Dreams Pavilion.
+The 2020 pavilion will be our tenth City of Dreams Pavilion.

-The City of Dreams Pavilion will be a gathering place for people to meet, learn about the arts programs on the island, enjoy a performance or lecture, and experience the interaction of art and the historic context of Governors Island.
+The City of Dreams Pavilion will be a gathering place for people to meet, learn about the various arts programs on Roosevelt Island, enjoy a performance or lecture, and enjoy this temporary structure.
 Our theme for the pavilion, the City of Dreams, points toward the future.
-If we imagine a future New York City where anything is possible, what would it look like?
-In our wildest and most optimistic dreams, what is the future of the city?

-The current state of the world is such that both economic and natural resources are extremely limited.
+The current state of the world is such that both economic and natural resources are limited and unequally distributed.
 A new way of thinking is necessary to solve the problems that the world faces.
 Inevitably, the result will be a change in the basic practices that have driven the world to its current state.
 One place to start to activate and energize these changes is within the architecture and design community, where the movement toward climate action has encouraged the use of energy standards that lead to a future carbon neutral built environment.